Alan052918/Package-Dependency-Scaling-Analysis/README.md

 Universe: GitHub public repositories in language `JavaScript`.

 A total of [920 GitHub repositories](repo-sampling/repos.csv) was crawled and assigned weight based on their `watch`, `star`, and `fork` counts.
-Based on their power of relating people to the project, from passive relating to proactive participating, a [weight](repo-sampling/weight.csv) coefficient is assigned to each.
+Based on their power of relating people to the project, from passive relating to proactive participating, a weight coefficient is assigned to each.
+And repository influence [ranking](repo-sampling/weight.csv) is sorted according to weights.

 | Metric  | Role                                  | Description                                   | Weight |
 | ------- | ------------------------------------- | --------------------------------------------- | ------ |